nikos-pap/MemSpy/README.md

 # MemSpy

 ## About this project
 MemSpy is a Python-based tool that is similar to "Cheat Engine", a well-known cheating program created in Object Pascal and C language.
 Our tool is the only cheat engine like tool, which runs in Python, making it easier to understand and use.
-The main objective of this tool is to scan for values into varius memory regions of running applications, allowing users to change or freeze those values.
+The main objective of this tool is to scan for values into various memory regions of running applications, allowing users to change or freeze those values.

 ## Setup and Prerequisites
 ### Python